-The success and efficiency of any pentest is largely based on the quality of information gathered at the start of the engagement.
-If you want to leverage sources like Google Dorking, DNS queries, and other public data sources to set yourself up for a successful pentest, then this hands-on course is a great place to start.
+Your pentests will only be successful if they are based on high-quality information gathered at the start of the engagement.
+If you want to leverage resources like Google Dorking, DNS queries, and other public data sources to set yourself up for a successful pentest, then check out this hands-on Recon 101 course.

 3.1Introduction to DNS Zone Transfer